safespring/docs/content/backup/automation/rest-api.md

 ```

 When integrating invoicing software, it can be useful to automatically be
-notified about new billing data, at the end of the month, for example.
+notified when new billing data is generated,
+at the end of the month, for example.
 You can subscribe to these events by clicking on Reseller Business Unit ->
 Settings -> Billing -> Subscribers -> Add.